 Brian Quarendon joined Pyroban as CEO back in November 2017.
 We asked Brian a few questions about the past year at Pyroban.

-Editor: Pyroban has been under the new ownership of Sea Equity for about a year now, tell us about the divestment from Caterpillar.
+Editor: Pyroban has been under the new ownership of the Longacre Group for about a year now, tell us about the divestment from Caterpillar.

 Brian: When Caterpillar acquired Pyroban in September 2011, it was clear they wanted its capabilities for the oil and gas market.
 Material Handling Equipment (MHE) became of secondary interest.
 After the Oil and Gas industry slumped, as time went on, eventually Caterpillar decided to divest.
-SEA Equity’s acquisition has meant much more emphasis on the explosion protection business in the MHE and oil and gas markets.
+The Longacre Group’s acquisition has meant much more emphasis on the explosion protection business in the MHE and oil and gas markets.

 Editor: What changes have you made and why?

 Brian: We are now focusing on MHE with high priority, as the competition have gained some ground in market share.
 This can be seen in the EN1755:2015 investments we have made and the additional investment in new technologies to cope with the increasing quantity of add-ons seen on lift trucks, such as telematics, camera and awareness systems.
 It’s important to remember, explosion protection conversions are not a standard product.
 The OEMs customise their product, and then we create a completely bespoke solution each time.
 We must consider every single element of the truck and additional items whilst working closely with OEMs, dealers and end users.